 Pixel defects are permanent, inter-defect times follow an exponential distribution, indicating a constant defect rate and they are randomly distributed over the sensor area.
 According to the literature [5] the main defect causing source is cosmic ray radiation, actually the neutrons of the cosmic rays.
 Leung et al. [6] applied statistical analysis to the spatial and temporal distribution of defects.
 They showed that the spatial distribution of defects across the sensor area follows a normal random distribution with no significant bias towards short or long distances, i.e. no defect clustering.
 They also showed that inter-defect times follow an exponential distribution, indicating a constant defect rate.
 Both is in contradiction to material degradation as defect source.
-For more details the interested reader is referred to their original papers [5, 6].
 We focus on in-field defects only.
 Manufacture time defects occur during the fabrication process and may also include stuck and abnormal sensitivity pixels but are usually corrected by factory calibration, i.e. simply masked out.